 Head Restraints

-Slide the head restraint up or down so that the top of the restraint is closest to the top of your ears.
+Adjust your head restraint so that the top of the restraint is closest to the top of your head.
 This position reduces the chance of a neck injury in a crash.

 The head restraints tilt forward and rearward also.